pat-earl/faculty-page/src/teaching/2021-2022/135-comp-sci-1/firstday.md

 **Exams:**

-: There will be two exams in addition to the final exam throughout the semester.
-Exams will be announced ahead of time during class.
-The Final Exam will be held the Saturday before Finals Week.
-More information will be given towards the end of the semester.
+: Exams times/location will be announced during class time.
 : Missed exams/quizzes will be handled on a case-by-case basis.
 For a list of approved reasons review the *Class Absence* section from the [Class Attendance](http://app.kutztown.edu/policyregister/Policy/ACA-016) University policy.
+: Note that the final exam falls on the Saturday before finals week.
+More information will be given through out the semester.

 **Homework (Assignments/Projects):**
-: This policy is adopted from this [first day handout](https://csit.kutztown.edu/~schwesin/fall20/csc223/syllabus.html).

 : All homework submissions must include the following information: your name, the course, semester, year, and assignment number/name.
 Programming assignments must follow the